 Healthcare in Turkey has improved drastically over the decades, so much so that Turkey is now a regional leading provider of healthcare services.
 Currently recognised as a focused healthcare destination with superior technological advances, Turkey treats thousands of foreign patients from the Middle East and European countries every year.
 Turkey has continued pursuing medical superiority and solid expertise to create a foundation in creating quality care for patients.
 The healthcare system is striving to become a global competitor with other health service providers so it can not only reach excellence regionally but also globally.

-If you are planning a trip, holiday or are coming to Turkey in search of medical treatment outside your own country there are some things you should know about the healthcare system and what it means for you as a foreign visitor.
+If you are planning a trip, holiday or are coming to Turkey for medical treatment outside your own country there are some things you should know about the healthcare system and what it means for you as a foreign visitor.

 Turkish healthcare and medical system as a foreign national